tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_initial_content_provider`

-By default the initial contents is retrieved from target element that you initialized the editor on but since that content only needs to be retrieved when there is no active RTC session opened this optional provider function can be used instead to provide the initial content.
-This also works better with the various {{site.productname}} [integrations]({{site.baseurl}}/integrations/) that doesn't provide access to the target element directly.
+By default, the initial editor content is retrieved from the target element, as specified using the `selector` option.
+The RTC plugin provides the `rtc_initial_content_provider` option to allow the initial content be retrieved for a new RTC session.
+This also works with the various {{site.productname}} [integrations]({{site.baseurl}}/integrations/) that don't provide access to the target element directly.

 **Type:** `Function`